 Did you know that Vincent Van Gogh only sold one painting before he died?
 Franz Kafka and Jeff Buckley were not household names when they died, either.
 Many authors, musicians, and even psychologists.

 One such psychologist is Lev Vygotsky.
 Vygotsky was a psychologist who died in Soviet Russia during the early 1930s.
 While he was alive, he wasn’t regarded as highly influential.
-But in recent years, his work has been revisited.
-In fact, some of his work is still being translated from Russian.
 But his work is now highly regarded in the world of education and child development.
-Teachers today may be learning concepts that were introduced or influenced by Vygotsky many decades ago.
+Teachers today may be learning concepts that were introduced or influenced by Vygotsky, like Sociocultural Theory, many decades ago.

 What Is Sociocultural Theory?

 Sociocultural theory looks at the ways that society impacts development and behavior.
 Lev Vygotsky theorized that teachers, parents, and peers make an impact on an individual’s learning, but so does culture and beliefs.
 Social interaction, then, is key to learning and proper development.

 Vygotsky’s theory may seem like common sense.
 At the time, however, it was a response to very different ideas about behavior and learning.
 Even very complex behaviors and decisions could be broken down to stimuli and responses, said the behaviorists of the time.

 In the 1930s, behaviorism was all the rage.
 The behavioral school of psychology had opened in 1913 and the Little Albert experiment shook the world just a few years later.
 Behaviorists believed that all behavior could be broken down to a stimulus and a response.
 Through conditioning and other methods, behavior could be controlled.
 The internal processes that fueled those actions were not as important.